Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Results

-At bow shocks, assuming that the magnetic field is $\Bd$=100mG, we obtain the synchrotron emission of CRe under different durations of TDE wind (Figure \ref{fig5syn}).
-The radio luminosity $\nu L_{\nu} $ at 1-10 GHz is a few times $10^{35} \ergs (\Eep \cv \Lkinf/0.01)$.
-We also consider a stronger magnetic field case of $\Bd$=1000mG (the cooling is dominated by synchrotron instead of ICS), and find that the radio luminosity at 1-10 GHz is significantly enhanced, which can reach $10^{37}\ergs$.
+At bow shocks, assuming that the magnetic field is $\Bd$=100 mG, we obtain the synchrotron emission of CRe (Figure \ref{fig5syn}).
+The radio luminosity $\nu L_{\nu} $ at 1-10 GHz is $10^{38-39}~\ergs \Lkinf$.
+We also consider a stronger magnetic field of $\Bd=1000$ mG (here the cooling is dominated by synchrotron emission instead of ICS), and find that the radio luminosity at 1-10 GHz can reach $10^{40}~\ergs$.
+Moreover, the synchrotron emission also extends to infrared, which can reach $\sim 10^{40}~\ergs$.
+This infrared emission is intrinsically different from the infrared echo.